 Vincent Richard, PhD

+Dr. Richard is a Research Associate at the SCPC and project manager of a Genome Canada-funded GAPP project.
+He has joined the SCPC in 2015.
+He is developing methods for quantitative proteomics (discovery and validation) as well metabolomics (targeted metabolite quantitation).
+He is involved in multiple collaborative projects within the Lady Davis Institute and McGill University.
 Vincent finished his PhD in 2014 in the laboratory of Dr. Vladimir Titorenko where he used LC/MS based proteomics, lipidomics, and metabolomics to elucidate the molecular mechanisms regulating aging and lifespan of model organisms.

-Deema Qasrawi, MSc.
+Deema Qasrawi, MSc

 Ute joined the Segal Cancer Proteomics Centre in 2019.
 She obtained her Bachelor’s Degree in Chemistry from Natural Science-Technical Academy, Isny, Germany.